newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-agency-license.md

 ### Eligibility Criteria
 - At least one of the business owners must have five years of experience as an investigator or a police officer
 - All applicants must be at least 25 years old
-- All applicants must be US citizens
+- Applicant and business associates must be US citizens
 - None of the applicants can be active law enforcement officers

 ## Application Requirements